 South Africa has very high rates of child poverty, and children are disproportionately represented in poor households.
-In 2018, nearly 12 million children lived on less than R1183 per month (the 'upper poverty' line).
+In 2019, over 11 million children lived on less than R1227 per month (the 'upper poverty' line).

 South Africa has high (and increasing) rates of unemployment.
 In 2018, 30% of children lived in households where nobody was employed.
 These households depend entirely on grants and remittances.

 The child support grant is an unconditional cash grant paid to the caregivers of eligible children.
-It is the biggest of all grants in distribution numbers, and now reaches over 12 million children each month.
+It is the biggest of all grants in distribution numbers, and reaches nearly 13 million children each month.

 Foster child grants are designed to support children who are in the child protection system.
 Most of them go to orphaned children living with family.